durovsky/rep/rep-I000X.rst

 - **Acyclic IO data exchange (NRT):** used for non-deterministic functions such as parametrization, video/audio transmissions and data transfer to higher level IT systems. with reaction times in the range of 100ms.

 - **Cyclic non-isochronous real-time IO data traffic (RT):** Real time protocol with reaction up to 10ms cycle times.
-This represents a software-based solution for typical I/O applications, inluding motion control and high performance requirements applications.
+This represents a software-based solution for typical I/O applications.

-- **Cyclic isochronous real-time IO data traffic (IRT):** Isochronous real-time protocol for demanding drive systems applications with cycle rates less than 1ms.
+- **Cyclic isochronous real-time IO data traffic (IRT):** Isochronous real-time protocol for demanding drive systems with cycle rates less than 1ms.

 All three methods might be used simultaneously.
 Bandwidth sharing as shown in following figure ensures that at least 50% of every IO cycle remains available for TCP/IP communications, whatever other functionality is being supported: